 Study of nutrition in relation to nutrients throughout the life cycle.
 Nursing assessment, planning and evaluation of diet, and food beliefs are explored.
+0.5 c.u.
 Prerequisite: Pre-Nursing major students only and Prerequisite or Corequisite WRT 105, 106 and BIO 205